OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/HostingInCanada.md

 Need to have cron jobs to save the db to a folder twice a day or something

+#Auto upload the new code on push to master

 #Then set up the dns settings